pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_publish-and-subscribe.md

 8while pubnub.subscribed_channels.size > 0 do
 9    sleep 1
 10end
 ```

 ## Unsubscribe

-Unsubscribe removes channels from the subscription; the socket closes when no channels remain.
+Unsubscribe from one or more channels or groups.
+For a single channel, issues a leave and closes the socket if no channels remain.
+For multiplexed channels, removes specified channels; socket stays open while others remain.

-- Unsubscribing from all channels then resubscribing resets the last timetoken and may lead to message gaps.
+- Unsubscribing from all channels resets the last-received timetoken and may cause message gaps if you resubscribe later.

 ### Method(s)

+To Unsubscribe from a channel you can use the following method(s) in the Ruby SDK:

 ```
 `1unsubscribe(